Chapters 1 - 2

 “You fool!”
 Sean roared with the fury of a wounded grizzly.
 “We needed him alive!”

 The sun was sinking behind the mountains when Virgil Malone opened his eyes.
-The thumping in his head dulled his brain and blurred his sight.
+The endless thumping in his head dulled his brain and blurred his sight.
 He groaned heavily at the pain.
 The bullet had left a deep gouge in his head just above his left ear.
 The blood at the side of his face and neck had dried to a thick crusty scab, and he dabbed at it gently.
 Then there was darkness again as his body succumbed to the excruciating pain that came from his touch.

 When morning came, so did the deep, throaty coos of the rock pigeons.
 Virgil rose hurriedly, his thoughts of his gold, and headed directly to where his tent had once stood.
 The groundsheet lay in a crumpled heap, revealing an empty hole in the ground where he had hidden his gold.
 In anger, Virgil threw a wild punch into the still air and kicked at the ground.
-The gold he had mined didn’t account to much, but his thoughts of someone else spending it drove a deep shiver of anger through his veins.
+The gold he had mined didn’t amount to much, but his thoughts of someone else spending it drove a deep shiver of anger through his veins.

 With a steeped effort, he climbed the rocky slope to his dig and stared out into the distance.
 A column of thick black smoke hung motionless across the horizon, plumed by a steam-locomotive as it raced through the canyons of the far Mountains.
 He was looking for dust.
 The air was too still for dust devils, but not knowing where Sean and his gang had spent the night, he thought that if they were not too far off, he might see the dust rising from their horses.